Emily Blunt: 2011–2015: Rise to prominence and action-adventure roles

+Blunt played the role of the Baker's Wife in The Walt Disney Company's film adaptation of Stephen Sondheim's musical Into the Woods, directed by Rob Marshall and featuring an ensemble cast.
+Marshall shared that he cast Blunt due to her "warmth", and believed she could ensure the emotional impact of her character's sudden demise.
+Ironically, Blunt was pregnant throughout filming, while playing a character who is barren throughout the film's first act.
+Consequently, her costuming and choreography had to be adjusted to accommodate her pregnancy.
+The film was a commercial success and earned generally positive reviews, with Blunt earning praise for her acting and singing.
+Richard Corliss of Time remarked that "When Blunt is onscreen, these woods are alive with the magic of a fractured fairy tale...".
+She was nominated for her second Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her performance.

 In 2015, Blunt starred in the crime thriller Sicario, directed by Denis Villeneuve.
 Blunt played Kate Macer, a principled FBI agent assigned to take down the leader of a powerful Mexican drug cartel.
 The film was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival, where it received critical acclaim.
 Blunt received considerable praise for her performance, with Dan Jolin of Empire magazine calling it "nuanced", and stating that "her straight-arrow-sharp determination becomes painfully dulled", and while Peter Bradshaw of The Guardian found her character implausible, he praised Blunt for "[brazening] out any possible absurdity with great acting focus and front".
 Blunt was nominated for her second consecutive Critics' Choice Movie Award for Best Actress in an Action Movie.